 You don’t want to miss this interview filled with new ideas for working with your pastor, your team, and your entire creative ministry.
-Aaron West, Director of Product Development at MediaShout, has an insightful conversation with Jenna Grace May and David May on worship leadership.
+Aaron West, at MediaShout, has an insightful conversation with Jenna Grace May and David May on worship leadership.

 What does it mean to lead worship?